James Cameron: 1990–1999: Stardom and acclaim

-2000–2009: Television debut, documentaries, and Avatar
+2000–2009: Established career

 In 2000, Cameron made his debut in television and, with Charles H. Eglee, co-created Dark Angel, a television series influenced by cyberpunk, biopunk, contemporary superheroes and third-wave feminism.
 Dark Angel starred Jessica Alba as Max Guevara, a genetically enhanced super-soldier created by a secretive organization.
 While the first season was moderately successful, the second season did less well, which led to its cancellation.

 In 2002, Cameron served as producer on the 2002 film Solaris, a science fiction drama directed by Steven Soderbergh.
 The film gained mixed reviews and failed at the box office.
 Keen to make documentaries, Cameron directed Expedition: Bismarck, about the German Battleship Bismarck.
 In 2003, he directed Ghosts of the Abyss, a documentary about RMS Titanic which was released by Walt Disney Pictures and Walden Media, and designed for 3D theaters.
 Cameron told The Guardian his intention for filming everything in 3D.
 In 2005, Cameron co-directed Aliens of the Deep, a documentary about the various forms of life in the ocean.
 He also starred in Titanic Adventure with Tony Robinson, another documentary about the Titanic shipwreck.
 In 2006, Cameron co-created and narrated The Exodus Decoded, a documentary exploring the Biblical account of the Exodus.
 In 2007, Cameron and fellow director Simcha Jacobovici, produced The Lost Tomb of Jesus.
 It was broadcast on Discovery Channel on March 4, 2007; the documentary was controversial for arguing that the Talpiot Tomb was the burial place of Jesus of Nazareth.